alex031029/JavaTest/Network/HTTP request methods.md

 ## PATCH

-It applies partial modifications to a resource
+It applies partial modifications to a resource.
+A PATCH is not necessary idempotent, although it can be.